utarwyn/files-php-service/README.md

     <a href="https://github.com/utarwyn/files-php-service/blob/master/LICENSE"><img src="https://poser.pugx.org/utarwyn/files-php-service/license.svg" alt="License"></a>
 </p>

+> ⚠️ This project is deprecated and no longer maintained.
+We strongly advise you to use [utarwyn/storage-server](https://github.com/utarwyn/storage-server), which is lighter and more secure.
+We no longer provide support for this tool.

 FilesService is a **lightweight self-hosted service** which provides an easy way to manage web-based files.
 It supplies a documented **RESTful API** and an authentication system based on **OAuth2** to store files in a protected bucket.